guilhermeljs/rust-opengl-detouring/README.md

 - **Unmaintained**: This is not an actively supported project.
 - **Experimental**: Intended only for testing, learning, and reference.
-- **Unsafe**: Makes heavy use of raw pointers, inline assembly, and direct memory writes.
+- **Unsafe**: Makes heavy use of raw pointers and direct memory writes.

 ---